tekktrik/tekktrik/README.md

-### I make things, some better then others, but all open-source!
+### I make things, some better then others, but most open-source!

 I'm a a mechanical engineer who escaped CAD and found `git`.
 I work primarily on CircuitPython, with a focus on writing hardware driviers, improving documentation,